prachigarg23/Memorisation-and-Generalisation-in-Deep-CNNs-Using-Soft-Gating-Mechanisms/README.md

 # Memorisation-and-Generalisation-in-Deep-CNNs-Using-Soft-Gating-Mechanisms

 This is the code repository for work done during my internship at GREYC laboratory, CNRS from June - August, 2019 under the mentorship of Prof. Frederic Jurie, Prof. Alexis Lechervy and Shivang Aggarwal.
-The repository contains code implementation of our proposed gating mechanism on ResNets for Cifar 10 and Cifar 100 datasets.
+The repository contains implementation of our proposed gating mechanism on ResNets for Cifar 10 and Cifar 100 datasets.

 ### Project Overview